Digiiiii/SQL-Database-Management/README.md

 3.Open Queries.sql and execute the file on "college" database to make the structure given above.

-4.Open Student_Database_Management_System.ipynb and enter details of your SQL local host server where you created your tables.
+4.Open SDMS.ipynb and enter details of your SQL local host server where you created your tables.

 5.Run code, and enter details to be inserted into database.